graybealski/cf-conventions-work/FAQ.md

 *  incoming, outgoing
 *  emerging
 *  backwards
+*  downdraft, updraft
+*  downwelling, upwelling
+*  sinking

-Some directional components are not necessarily binary, and so may not be specifying a positive direction per se.
+Some directional components are not necessarily signed, and so may not be specifying a positive direction per se.
 For example, `horizontal` is indicating a plane rather than a direction, while `bidirectional` indicates a directional mode.

 *  horizontal, xy, vertical
-*  bidirectional, omnidirectional
+*  bidirectional, omnidirectional, isotropic
-*  isotropic, meridional
+*  meridional
 *  radial

-Finally, some components are coupled with the meaning of the standard name.

-*  downdraft, updraft
-*  downwelling, upwelling
-*  sinking

 <a class="anchor" id="flag_values"></a>
 ### How can I encode flag values (or other enumerated lists) with CF?